 Homelessness in London 2018

 In London the latest rough sleeping figures showed that 3,103 people were found sleeping rough in London between July and September 2018 – the first time levels have risen to over 3,000 in a single quarter.
-That represents an increase in rough sleepers of 20% on the previous quarter and an increase of 17% on the same period last year.
-Over the same period outreach teams recorded 1,382 people sleeping rough for the first time, a rise of 28% on the previous period and 20% on the same period last year.
+That represents an increase in rough sleepers of 20% in the previous quarter and an increase of 17% in the same period last year.
+Over the same period, outreach teams recorded 1,382 people sleeping rough for the first time, a rise of 28% on the previous period and 20% on the same period last year.